 Gizmodo confirmed several of the personal details provided, many of which are provided on candidate forms that are publicly accessible.
 The cellphone numbers, at least two of which are confirmed real, appear to not be listed online.

-The Capitol Police were notified once the Wikipedia changes were noticed by aides, Gizmodo confirmed.
+The Capitol Police were notified once the Wikipedia changes were noticed by some congressional aides, Gizmodo confirmed.

 “Senator Hatch and a number of other Republican members of the Senate Judiciary Committee were targeted after they questioned Judge Kavanaugh,” Hatch spokesperson Matt Whitlock told Gizmodo.
 “It’s alarming that anyone would want to put Judiciary Committee Republicans and their families in danger.”